Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to a symbol of guilt or sin, particularly in reference to the biblical story of Cain and Abel.
-The phrase does not refer to a literal mark but to the figurative stain of wrongdoing.
+The idiom does not refer to a literal mark but to the figurative stain of wrongdoing.

 Origin: